 - CAUTION - If you are going to remove the plant yourself, always wear protective, waterproof clothing, gloves and safety goggles and follow Work Safe BC instructions on their safety bulletin and video.

-- Dispose of all plant parts in double-bagged garbage bags and put out for curbside collection.
+- Dispose of all plant parts in double-bagged kraft paper bags and place in Green Can for curbside collection.

 - Do not transfer soil from within four metres of the plant as the soil may contain Giant Hogweed seed.

 - Continue to monitor the area for several years.

 - If you are exposed to Giant Hogweed, wash the affected area immediately, keep it out of the sun and seek medical advice.

 Parks Customer Service